Impact Statement

 Starfish has experienced exceptional student program attendance, with a rate of 86% attendance or higher since 2013-2014.

-• 19 of the students we worked with in 2021-2022 graduated from high school at the end of the academic year, comprising our largest graduating class to date.
-100% of the remaining students stayed in school and are re-enrolled for the 2022-2023 academic year, joined by 22 new students.
+• 15 of the students we worked with in 2023-2024 graduated from high school at the end of the academic year, the highest number yet.

 • All recently graduated students are invited to continue to support Starfish's programs as volunteers.